flexgrid2vec: Learning Efficient Visual Representations Vectors: Evaluation

-The proposed \textit{flexgrid2vec} distinguishes most important patches to learn accurate representations that are effective with a small fraction of the image patches.
-In order to validate the proposed methodology, we utilise two high-resolution images, namely, ASIRRA and COCO, achieving $98.8\%$ and $82.38\%$, respectively.
-In order to compare \textit{flexgrid2vec} with state-of-the-art algorithms on low-resolution datasets such as CIFAR-10, CIFAR-100, and STL-10, we combined the feature vectors of \textit{flexgrid2vec} and and with other baseline models as shown in Table \ref{param}.
-The table lists results of using \textit{flexgrid2vec} within different ablations on the five utilised datasets.
-Using \textit{ResNet-50} in combination with \textit{flexgrid2vec} achieves $94.50\%$ and $82.38$ to $89.74\%$ accuracy using STL-10 and COCO dataset, respectively.
-Table \ref{param} also shows the impact of changing the image size. \textit{flexgrid2vec} has achieved better results on STL-10 dataset when scaling the images up for $96$ to $224$.
-Increasing the patch size in the case of CIFAR-10 has also improved the accuracy form $95.73\%$ to $96.23\%$.
-Moreover, increasing both the image and patch sizes has increased the accuracy of \textit{flexgrid2vec} by around $2\%$.
-This fashion can also be seen in COCO accuracy that has been increased by around $7\%$.
+The proposed \textit{flexgrid2vec} distinguishes the most important patches to learn accurate representations that are effective with a small fraction of the image patches.
+In order to validate the proposed methodology, we utilise two high-resolution image sets, namely ASIRRA and COCO, achieving $98.8\%$ and $82.38\%$, respectively.
+In order to compare \textit{flexgrid2vec} with state-of-the-art algorithms on low-resolution datasets, such as CIFAR-10, CIFAR-100 and STL-10, we combined the feature vectors of \textit{flexgrid2vec} with other baseline models, as shown in Table \ref{param}.
+The table lists the results of using \textit{flexgrid2vec} within different ablations on the five utilised datasets.
+Using \textit{ResNet-50} in combination with \textit{flexgrid2vec} achieves $94.50\%$ and $82.38$ to $89.74\%$ accuracy using the STL-10 and COCO datasets, respectively.
+Table \ref{param} also shows the impact of changing the image size. \textit{flexgrid2vec} achieves better results on the STL-10 dataset when scaling the images up from $96$ to $224$.
+Increasing the patch size in the case of CIFAR-10 also improves the accuracy from $95.73\%$ to $96.23\%$.
+Moreover, increasing both the image and patch sizes increases the accuracy of \textit{flexgrid2vec} by around $2\%$.
+This trend can also be seen in COCO accuracy, which is increased by around $7\%$.
 However, implementing \textit{flexgrid2vec} on the binary classification data achieves high accuracy without the need to be combined with other deep models.